Brownian Paths Homogeneously Distributed in Space: Percolation Phase Transition and Uniqueness of the Unbounded Cluster: Introduction

+For $d\geq 4$, our model actually appears in \u{C}ern\'{y}, Funken and Spodarev~\cite{CFS08} and describes the target detection area of a network of mobile sensors initially distributed at random and moving according to Brownian dynamics.
+However, in this work the focus is on numerical computations of coverage probabilities rather than on percolation.
+In a similar spirit Kesidis, Kostantopoulos and Phoha~\cite{KKP05} provide formulas for the detection time of a particle positioned at the origin (explicitly for $d=3$, bounds for $d=2$).
+Percolation properties for a network of mobile sensors have also been studied by Peres, Sinclair, Sousi and Stauffer~\cite{PSSS13,PSS13}.
+Nonetheless, instead of looking at $\cO_{t,r}$, which contains all paths up to time $t$ of the field of Brownian motions, they look at $\cup_{x\in\cE} \cB(B_t^x,r)$ at \emph{each fixed time $t$}.
+This is an example of a dynamic Boolean model, as introduced by van den Berg, Meester and White~\cite{vdBMW97}.

-Another motivation for studying such a model is that it should arise as the scaling limit of a certain class of discrete dependent percolation models.
-More precisely, percolation models for a system of independent finite-time random walks homogeneously distributed on $\bbZ^d$.
+Finally, another motivation to study such a model is that it should arise as the scaling limit of a certain class of discrete dependent percolation models; more precisely, percolation models for a system of independent finite-time random walks initially homogeneously distributed on $\bbZ^d$.
 This could also be seen as a system of non-interacting ideal polymer chains.\\

 {\it Comments on the results.} First of all notice that we investigated a phase transition in $t$.
 It would also be possible to play with the intensity $\lambda$ instead.
 Indeed, multiplying the intensity $\lambda$ by a factor $\eta$ changes the typical distance between two Poisson points by a factor $\eta^{-1/d}$.
 Thus, by scale invariance of Brownian motion, the percolative behaviour of the model is the same when we consider the Brownian paths up to time $\eta^{-2/d}t$ instead.
 Hence, tuning $\lambda$ boils down to tuning $t$.